mallorbc/Finetune_LLMs/README.md

-# Finetune_LLMs
+# Finetune LLMs

 ## Overview

 This repo contains code to fine-tune Large Language Models(LLMs) with a famous quotes dataset.
-Originally, the repo downloaded and converted the model weights for GPTJ when it was not yet added to huggingface transformer package.
+Originally, the repo downloaded and converted the model weights for GPTJ when it was not yet added to Huggingface transformer package.
 That code can still be seen under the branch ```original_youtube```

 ```/quotes_dataset``` contains the dataset properly formatted for fine-tuning.
 See repo for making this dataset [here](https://github.com/mallorbc/GPT_Neo_quotes_dataset)